martinbroede/django-log-lens/README.md

 ```

 ### 4. Add a `LOGGING` configuration in your `settings.py`

+All you need to configure is the `LOG_FOLDER` where your log files are stored which should point to an existing folder.
+With your existing logging configuration, you are good to go.
+For semantic highlighting of log levels, either use `django_log_lens.LOG_FORMAT` or use the `django_log_lens.LEVEL_PREFIX` in your own format.

 Follow the instructions from the [official Django documentation](https://docs.djangoproject.com/en/5.0/topics/logging/#configuring-logging) to configure the logging system or use the example below.